 - Gain a real insight into how the industry operates in roles that would be almost impossible to achieve for an outsider

 - Many of our students, during their placement, are given responsibilities normally associated with graduate trainees.

 Our students have previously worked for:

 - Law Debenture

 - Many local solicitors firms

 How long is the placement?

-You will begin your placement after completion of your second year of study and you must complete a minimum of 40 weeks (or a minimum of 30-weeks for 2017 entry), although most students choose to work for a full year.
+You will begin your placement after completion of your second year of study and you must complete a minimum of 30 weeks, although most students choose to work for a full year.